Efficiently Vectorized MCMC on Modern Accelerators

+\textbf{FSM Step Function Design.} At each step of the FSM, one always executes a block $S_k : z \mapsto z'$ which updates the inputs, before calling the transition function $\delta$ on $(k,S_k(z))$ to determine which block should be run next.
+One can therefore combine these into a single (state) function $T:(k,z) \mapsto (\delta(k,S_k(z)), S_k(z))$, or equivalently, a collection of functions $T_1,...,T_K$ where $T_k : z \mapsto (\delta(k,S_k(z)),S_k(z))$.
+In practice, our implementation of \cref{alg:fsm_step} calls a single \verb|switch| over these composite state functions to streamline the code.
+The same composite state functions are also used in our implementation of \verb|bundled_step| in \cref{alg:fsm_step_bundled}.

-\textbf{FSM wrapper design.} In our experiments, we use a native Python while loop in \cref{alg:fsmmcmc}, and use a \verb|jax.lax.scan| to run the FSM step function for blocks of $100$ steps, when drawing $n>100$ samples.
-This gives us the flexibility to store the results in dynamically shaped lists/arrays and transport to the CPU for faster array slicing when CPU memory is available, whilst still reaping the benefits of JIT compilation. \\
+\textbf{FSM Runtime Design.} In our experiments, we use a native Python while loop in \cref{alg:fsmmcmc} (and its \verb|vmap|-ed variant in \cref{alg:fsmmcmc_vec}).
+Inside the loop, we use a (JIT compiled) \verb|jax.lax.scan| to run the FSM step function for blocks of $t=100$ steps, when drawing $n>100$ samples.
+This gives us the flexibility to store the results in dynamically shaped lists/arrays and transport to the CPU for faster array slicing when CPU memory is available, whilst still reaping the benefits of JIT compilation.

-\textbf{Compilation.} We JIT compile both \verb|vmap(step)| and \verb|vmap(sample)| functions for each MCMC algorithm implementation.
-For Delayed Rejection and the Elliptical Slice Sampler (with $n=25$) we remove compilation time to get more accurate results or the runs with small numbers of chains $m$, due to the low cost of the computations involved. \\
+\textbf{Compilation.} We JIT compile both \verb|vmap(step)| and \verb|vmap(sample)| functions for each MCMC algorithm implementation (here \verb|step| refers to any of the basic variant \cref{alg:fsm_step}, bundled variant \cref{alg:fsm_step_bundled}, amortized variant \cref{alg:fsm_step_amortized}, or the bundled and amortized variant \cref{alg:fsm_step_bundled_amortized}).
+For Delayed Rejection and the Elliptical Slice Sampler (with $n=25$) we remove compilation time to get more accurate results or the runs with small numbers of chains $m$, due to the low cost of the computations involved.

 \textbf{JAX implementation.} When comparing to non-FSM implementations, we used BlackJAX \citep{cabezas2024blackjax} for fair comparison with our method, since we use BlackJAX primitives for the key computations in some of our algorithms (e.g. HMC-NUTS).
 Where a BlackJAX implementation was not available (e.g. Delayed Rejection), we wrote our own for fair comparison with our FSM implementation.